Tel Michal: Bronze Age

 Stratum XVII of the excavations of Tel Michal reveals that the site was first settled at the end of the Middle Bronze Age IIB (1800/1750–1550 BCE).
 The first settlers built a 4-m-high raised platform made of alternating layers of red clay and sand on the tel's high mound.
 This was supported by a brick retaining wall on the north and a glacis made of sloping layers of sand.
 Structures were then built on top of the platform, though none were preserved.
 The site covered approximately one-half to three quarters of an acre at the time, finds from which included local pottery, Cypriot imports, Hyksos scarabs and Egyptian alabaster vessels.
 It was likely a trading post connected to the Hyksos dynasties that dominated Egypt.
 This initial settlement was apparently destroyed by tectonic activity.

 Settlers who arrived at Tel Michal during the Late Bronze Age I (1550–1400 BCE) expanded the area of the high mound by means of a 10m high, 30m wide earth fill, determining its shape to this day.
 During this period in the site's habitation, a small fort, commanding the approach from the coast to the ridge, was constructed on the north side of the mound.
 The strip of sand below the fort would have been an ideal location for traders to anchor or beach their ships.
 Several dwellings stood south of the fort.
 Finds from the period include local pottery and Cypriot imports, plus an unusual group of kraters, different from the typical pottery of the period.
-Possibly the product of the Palestinian or Syrian coast, these were made of coarse material and decorated with horizontal bands or wavy lines in black or black and red, while two displayed horizontal handles.
+Possibly the product of the Cannanite or Syrian coast, these were made of coarse material and decorated with horizontal bands or wavy lines in black or black and red, while two displayed horizontal handles.

 The Late Bronze Age I settlement at Tel Michal was also destroyed, though less violently than its predecessor.
 It was resettled during the Late Bronze Age II (1400–1200 BCE).
 Although the new inhabitants expanded the earlier rampart and added a retaining wall at its base, the site remained largely unchanged until the 14th or early 13th centuries BCE when it was again abandoned, perhaps as the result of a decline in international commerce.